UrbanApps/UAObfuscatedString/README.md

 ## Usage

-The category is very simple to use.
-Each letter a-Z has been changed into a method name which appends the letter to the caller.
-Numbers are prefixed with an underscore, and there are two special methods for a space and a period.
+The category is *very* simple to use.
+Each letter a-Z has been changed into a method name which appends the letter to the calling string.
+Numbers are prefixed with an underscore.
+There are two special methods for a space (`space` and `_`) and a special method for a period (`dot`).

-    NSLog(@"%@", @""._1.dot.space._2.dot.space._3.dot.space.T.h.i.s.space.i.s.space.a.space.t.e.s.t.dot);
+    NSLog(@"%@", @"".T.h.i.s._.i.s._.a._.t.e.s.t.dot._._1.dot._._2.dot.space._3.dot.);

-    > 1. 2.
-3. This is a test.
+    > This is a test.
+1. 2.
+3.

-Usually, you will use this on things like your in-app purchase identifiers
+Usually, you will end up using this on things like your in-app purchase identifiers, but there are many places where it makes sense to hide your strings from extractors.

     NSString *identifier = @"".c.o.m.dot.u.r.b.a.n.a.p.p.s.dot.e.x.a.m.p.l.e;